-Marine Personnel Regulations, SOR/2007-115
+Marine Certification Regulations, SOR/97-391

 These measures set out restrictions on the provision of services on Canadian ships by non-Canadians.
-They are reserved from the obligations imposed by Article 8.
-18. Pilotage Act, R.S.C.
-1985, c.
-P-14
+They are reserved from the obligations imposed by Article 8 (Senior Management, Board of Directors and Entry of Personnel).

-General Pilotage Regulations, SOR/2000-132 Atlantic Pilotage Authority Regulations, C.R.C.
+18. Pilotage Act, R.S.C., 1985, c.
+P-14 General Pilotage Regulations, SOR/2000-132 Atlantic Pilotage Authority Regulations, C.R.C.
 1978, c.
 1264 Laurentian Pilotage Authority Regulations, C.R.C.
 1978, c.
 1268 Great Lakes Pilotage Regulations, C.R.C.
 1978, c.
 1266 Pacific Pilotage Regulations, C.R.C.
 1978, c.
 1270

-These measures set out restrictions on non-Canadians in relation to pilotage.
-They are reserved from the obligations imposed by Article 8.
+These measures set out restrictions on non-Canadians in relation to pilotage and are reserved from the obligations imposed by Article 8 (Senior Management, Board of Directors and Entry of Personnel).